Data Centers in Portsmouth

 Natural Disaster Risk

-Portsmouth has a very low natural disaster risk profile, with an INFORM risk score of 2.1 out of 10 as of September 2025.
-While the overall threat is minimal, its coastal location dictates the primary environmental hazards.
+Portsmouth has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
+This ensures a stable operating environment for critical IT infrastructure.

-- Coastal Flood: The highest individual risk factor given the city's geography.
+- Coastal Flood: The highest individual risk factor, reflecting its seaside position.

-- River Flood: A notable secondary risk from local river systems.
+- River Flood: Moderate risk from nearby water systems.

-- Tsunami: A low-probability but present risk due to the coastal setting.
+- Tsunami: A low-probability but geographically relevant risk.

-- Drought: A minor consideration within the UK context.
+- Drought: A minor consideration within the UK's temperate climate.